 by Writing Workshops Staff

 6 days ago

-We're so happy to be working with acclaimed writer and teaching artist Robert Anthony Siegel.
-He is teaching a Zoom seminar titled What Is Voice in Fiction.
-Robert's seminar aims to demystify the elusive concept of voice and empower students to develop their own unique style.
+We're so happy to be working with acclaimed writer and teaching artist Robert Anthony Siegel, who is teaching a series of upcoming classes.

 Robert is the author of a memoir, Criminals (Counterpoint) and two novels.
 His work has appeared in The New York Times, The Los Angeles Times, Smithsonian Magazine, The Paris Review, The Drift, The Oxford American, and Ploughshares, and has been anthologized in Best American Essays 2023, O. Henry Stories 2014, and Pushcart Prize XXXVI.